Typical Israeli & Jewish customs, etiquette & behavior.

 It is acceptable to tip the person who washes your hair at the hair salon 5 or 10 shekels unless it is the owner him/herself.

 Take-away food delivery people are also tipped.
-The bigger the order, the bigger the tip but give what you feel is appropriate.
+Give what you feel is appropriate.
+Here 5-10 NIS is also acceptable

-No need to tip the tradesman's assistant; the plumber, the electrician etc., but do offer someone who is working in your home something to drink especially in hot weather.
-Offering a light snack; a fruit, a cookie or similar is also common.
+No need to tip the tradesman’s assistant; the plumber, the electrician etc., but do offer someone who is working in your home something to drink especially in hot weather.
+Offering a light snack; a fruit, a cookie or similar is also appreciated especially if the tradesman needs to spend a few hours in your home.

 Appliance or furniture delivery – no need to tip these guys unless they have done something extra special for you.
 Appliance and furniture stores usually charge around 200 shekels for delivery of large items which is added to your invoice upon purchase.